martinvelez/w32evol/README.md

 ## Usage: Example 1
 In this example, we use w32evol.exe to obfuscate (or transform) an instruction to an equivalent instruction in the Intel x86 instruction set.
-Unfortunately, the obfuscation engines add three extra bytes (00 00 00).
+Unfortunately, the obfuscation engines added three extra bytes (00 00 00), and changed the semantics.
 This demonstrates that some obfuscation engines have bugs.

 	$ ndisasm in.bin
 	00000000  83C00A            add ax,byte +0xa